haxrob/wedgeberry/README.md

 # Packages

-The following packages are installed and/or managed by wedgeberry:
+The following packages are installed and configured:
 - dnsmasq
 - hostapd
 - dhcpcd